shendurelab/Neural_CRE_MPRA_CRISPRa/README.md

 # Repository Contents

-This repository contains design, analysis, and visualization code for "Diversified, miniaturized and ancestral parts for mammalian genome engineering and molecular recording".
+This repository contains design, analysis, and visualization code for "Large-scale discovery of neural enhancers for cis-regulation therapies".

 Raw sequencing data, custom sequencing amplicons, and processed data files generated in this study have been deposited on the IGVF portal and are freely available with accession numbers XX (MPRA) and IGVFDS2290SSEF (single cell CRISPRa screen).